 If you do not fancy drinking a cup of water, you can try and infuse your water with sliced fruits and vegetables such as berries and cucumbers.
 You can also try drinking cranberry juice, as it is believed to be a great way to prevent UTI naturally.

 Urologists claim that cranberries contain an active ingredient that helps prevent the build-up of bacteria in the bladder wall and urinary tract.
-Although more research is still needed to justify the claims about cranberry juice, giving it a try won’t hurt.
+Although more research is still needed to justify the claims about cranberry juice, there is some evidence that it is effective.

 Probiotics products contain “good bacteria” or live microorganisms that help maintain the overall health of your gut.
 In a study, it is found that probiotics (Lactobacillus) can be a good alternative than taking antibiotics.
 It is also found that probiotics taken orally, as well as those administered vaginally, are shown to be safe and effective for adult women in preventing recurrent UTIs.